Data-Science-Center-UB/Data-Science-OER-Guide-Geosciences/README.md

 ## Contributing

 We welcome contributions!
-We are working on a guideline; in the meantime please contact: anolte@uni-bremen.de.
+We are working on a guideline; in the meantime please contact anolte@uni-bremen.de with suggested additions or corrections.